Dīgha Nikāya

 that is:

-sensate existence,
+sensate becoming,

-existence in forms,
+becoming in forms,

-existence without form —
+becoming without form —

-with the non-existence of all existence,
+with the non-becoming of all becoming,

-with the eradication of existence,
+with the eradication of becoming,

-"Such could not be, bhante."
+"Such could not be, Bhante."

 "Therefore here, Ānanda,